quii/learn-go-with-tests/arrays-and-slices.md

 Now that we are happy we have a well-tested function you should commit your great work before taking on the next challenge.

-We need a new function called `SumAll` which will take a varying number of slices, returning a new slice containing the totals for each slice passed in.
+A few weeks later, and we need to build a new function which will take a varying number of slices, returning a new slice containing the totals for each slice passed in.
+Let's define it as `SumAll`

+## Requirement - Summation of each Slice

 For example